-Use this MAP to resolve the following problem: Disk media format bad (SRN nnnn - FFF3)
+Use this MAP to resolve the following problem: Disk media format bad (SRN nnnn-FFF3) for a PCI-X or PCIe controller.

-- · Disk was being formatted and was powered off during this process. - Disk was being formatted and was reset during this process.
+- Disk was being formatted and was powered off during this process. - Disk was being formatted and was reset during this process.